* This is the Professional Version. *

 Otomycosis is more pruritic than painful, and patients also complain of aural fullness.
 Otomycosis caused by A. nigerusually manifests with grayish black or yellow dots (fungal conidiophores) surrounded by a cottonlike material (fungal hyphae).
 Infection caused by C. albicans does not show any visible fungi but usually contains a thickened, creamy white exudate.

 Furuncles cause severe pain and may drain sanguineous, purulent material.
 They appear as a focal, erythematous swelling (pimple).

 Diagnosis is based on inspection.
-When discharge is copious, external otitis can be difficult to differentiate from an acute, purulent otitis media (see Otitis Media (Acute)) with tympanic membrane perforation; pain with pulling on the pinna may indicate an external otitis.
+When discharge is copious, external otitis can be difficult to differentiate from an acute, purulent otitis media with tympanic membrane perforation; pain elicited by pulling on the pinna may indicate an external otitis.
 Fungal infection is diagnosed by appearance or culture.

 Severe external otitis or the presence of cellulitis extending beyond the ear canal may require systemic antibiotics, such as cephalexin 500 mg po qid for 10 days or ciprofloxacin 500 mg po bid for 10 days.
 An analgesic, such as an NSAID or even an oral opioid, may be necessary for the first 24 to 48 h.

 Fungal external otitis requires thorough cleaning of the ear canal and application of an antimycotic solution (eg, gentian violet, cresylate acetate, nystatin, clotrimazole, or even a combination of acetic acid and isopropyl alcohol).
 However, these solutions should not be used if the tympanic membrane is perforated because they can cause severe pain or damage to the inner ear.
 Repeated cleanings and treatments may be needed.